pes18fan/notor/README.md

 # notor

-## Note: This program is no longer under development.

-A terminal app for taking notes.
+A simple terminal program for taking notes.

 ## Installation